 Professor Maia Nadareishvili said: “I am honoured to follow in noted Georgian scholars’ footsteps who have founded American Studies in Georgia.
-It has been a long way: almost half a century if we count from first attempts by Professor Gela Charkviani, the Founding Father of American Studies in Georgia, and precious 20 years of work if we count from launching the Center for American Studies at Tbilisi State University by Professor Vasil Kacharava.
+It has been a long way: almost half a century if we count the first attempts by Professor Gela Charkviani, the Founding Father of American Studies in Georgia, and precious 20 years of work if we count from launching the Center for American Studies at Tbilisi State University by Professor Vasil Kacharava.
 It is a privilege to join the British and American Studies tradition in Georgia as a founder of a new Institute, which has been on my bucket list for years but merely being a dream rather than a plan, until recently.
 Because of the successful forerunners, BRAMS Institute has a vital head start.
 Such an advantage allows me to choose the wider approach in research, embracing not only American studies but also British studies, including Commonwealth countries and former colonies of the United Kingdom and the United States.
 I look forward to working with local and international colleagues, and involving pupils and students, too, in the BRAMS projects”.